Tak783/recipes/README.md

 ## Improvements
 There are many optimisations and improvements to be made across the project across the presentation App and Targets (open to discuss), but the following are some of the core changes I'd like to make.

-* Add Unit tests tests for the services
+* Add Unit Tests for the `RecipesFeature` Services and `CoreFoundational`
-* Add Unit and Integration tests to the View Model
+* Add Unit and Integration Tests to `RecipesFeature` View Model, Presentation model and other supporting objects
-* UI test the feed feature
+* Add UI Tests the Recipes Feed
+* Move the mock data from `CoreTesting` into a `CoreMockData` package for re-usability accross other apps
-* Move SwiftUI presentation code for features i.e. `Recipe` into a package called `RecipesFeatureUI` to make re-usable for other apps
+* Move SwiftUI presentation code for features i.e. `Recipe` into a package called `RecipesFeatureUI` to make re-usable for other apps (when necessary)
 * Move coordinator into a package called `CoreNavigation` so it can be used by other apps or for when UI features end up in their own package
-* Move re-usable UI componets i.e. `ErrorView` into a package called `CoreRecipesSwiftUIComponents`
+* Move re-usable UI components i.e. `ErrorView` into a package called `CoreRecipesSwiftUIComponents`
-* Do all the usual things i.e. Localisation, Accessibility additions, a Design System
+* Add all the usual things i.e. Localisation, Accessibility additions, a Design System
 * Guardian API Layer: If we end up using the guardian API for multiple features, I would add an API layer strictly used for interfacing with the Guardian API when creating URL requests.
 This API would sit above the Utility Layers and Below the Feature Layers.